activepapers/activepapers-pharo/README.md

 ```
 Note that this will also install the Glamorous Toolkit, which is a rather large package.
 Installation can thus take anything from 15 to 30 minutes.

 After installation, there will be an "ActivePapers" entry in the world menu.
-It gives access to the package's documentation and to all the ActivePapers available in the image (initially the examples).
+It gives access to the package's documentation and to a catalog of all the ActivePapers available in the image (initially the examples).